 mysql-proxy is a lua-based framework for intercepting and manipulating communication between a mysql client and server.
 It is capable of rewriting queries on-the-fly as well as rewriting result sets on the fly.
 In this case we can use it for auditing the queries from pentaho and its mysql-connection.

 Mysql-proxy scripts are written in lua and are passed using --proxy-lua-script=.
-The server you are proxying to is specified by --proxy-backend-addresses=.
-The implementation of the log itself is rather simple.
-This implementation prints to STDOUT.
+The server you are proxying to is specified by --proxy-backend-addresses=

 The implementation simply involves creating a new JNDI through the Pentaho administration console and setting the host to server running the proxy.
 (The port for mysql-proxy defaults to 4040).
 The credentials passed to mysql-proxy are passed on to the backend server.
 Once the JNDI is setup, implementing the proxy is only a matter of changing the data source for the report being debugged to the new JNDI.